fonttools/fonttools/README.md

 ### Attributes
 * `filename`: string.
 A relative path to the source file, **as it is in the document**.
 MutatorMath + Varlib.
 * `path`: string.
 Absolute path to the source file, calculated from the document path and the string in the filename attr.
 MutatorMath + Varlib.
 * `name`: string.
-Unique identifier name of the source, used to identify it if it needs to be referenced from elsewhere in the document.
+Optional.
+Unique identifier name for this source, if there is one or more `instance.glyph` elements in the document.
 MutatorMath.
 * `location`: dict.
 Axis values for this source.
 MutatorMath + Varlib
 * `copyLib`: bool.
 Indicates if the contents of the font.lib need to be copied to the instances.
 MutatorMath.
 * `copyInfo` bool.
 Indicates if the non-interpolating font.info needs to be copied to the instances.
 Also indicates this source is expected to be the default font.
 MutatorMath + Varlib